JayaswalPrateek/MyCSnotesForME/Algorithms.md

 ```

 # <mark style="background: #FFB86CA6;">Matrices</mark>
-- assuming matrices start from index 1 and arrays start from index 0 so i is actually i-1 and j is j-1
+- assuming square matrices are of order n start from index 1 and arrays start from index 0 so i, j is actually i-1, j-1
 - 2-D arrays can quickly get inefficient and end up wasting memory by storing information we don't need.
 Still they can be quickly read due to contagious memory allocations
 - a diagonal matrix has all non diagonal elements equal to zero and the amount of space wasted increases as we increase order of a diagonal matrix
 	- which can instead be represented by a linear array of just the diagonal elements